Juan Valdez Café: History

+The first commercial production of coffee in Colombia started during the first half of the nineteenth century.
+During the late 1950s, the price of Colombian coffee plummeted from US$0.85 to 0.45 per pound due to an excessive supply in the world market.
+The market was dominated by the coffee roasters, who would blend coffee beans from various unspecified origins in their products in order to give themselves the flexibility that would maximize their profit margins.
+As a result, public awareness of the origin of coffees was low.
+Only 4 percent of consumers in the United States, the largest coffee market at the time, were aware that Colombia produced coffee.
+The Federación Nacional de Cafeteros de Colombia (FNC), established in 1927, decided to engage into an active strategy of differentiating and marketing Colombian coffee.

 The founding of Juan Valdez Café fulfilled the aspirations of Colombian coffee makers, who for decades advocated for the creation of a national brand.
+The FNC began by putting a face on Colombian coffee.
+With the help of a New York–based advertising agency, the FNC created Juan Valdez® – a fictional character wearing a sombrero and leading his mule Conchita – to represent the archetypal Colombian coffee grower.
+Television commercials shown in North America in the 1960s featured Juan Valdez in the coffee fields with his faithful mule, painstakingly selecting and hand-picking the ripest beans.

 During the 1960s and 1970s, the Colombian Coffee Federation opened some outlets in Argentina and Spain, but those were closed before 1985.
+In the early 1980s, the FNC designed and registered the current Juan Valdez logo.

-However, as early as 2000, the situation was different: market prices for green coffee beans were low, and coffee had become popular everywhere, allowing for the rapid growth of coffeehouses.
+However, as early as 2000, market prices for green coffee beans were low, and coffee had become popular everywhere, allowing for the rapid growth of coffeehouses.
 This opportunity was seized by Colombia's Federación Nacional de Cafeteros de Colombia in September 2002, when they established Juan Valdez Café as their official coffeehouse brand.
 The first location was opened in Bogotá, followed in Medellín and Cali, and later in other cities.
 The first international location was opened in the United States, and the company is currently in expansion.

 The National Federation of Coffee Growers of Colombia established the Juan Valdez cafés as part of a marketing campaign to promote fair trade coffee.
 Consumers automatically support the farmers when they patronize the store.
 In Colombia, the coffee industry accounts for over 8% of the GDP, employing directly and indirectly more than a million people and farms spanning over half the number of towns in the whole country.
 The federation, established in 1927, is owned and controlled by 500,000 farmers who grow their coffee on small farms, as opposed to plantations.
-The issue of fair prices for coffee farmers became even more important in 2000 when coffee prices steadily dropped from $1.30 a pound in January to 75 cents a pound by December because of increased production, according to the International Coffee Organization.

-Since 1960, the federation has spent $600 million building the Juan Valdez brand.
-However, its advertising campaign went dark in 2001 as coffee prices hit all-time lows.
-The federation plans to spend $75 million in the next five years to reposition itself as an upscale specialty-coffee region with a diverse line of coffee.